Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 An import or a require signals to the compiler that the file needs some more things to work.
 To write a steps file at least these two things are needed :

-- The pages used in the steps file
+- The pages used in the steps file, add the one needed specifically for the concerned steps file.

 ```Typescript
 import { InitialPage } from '../pages/initialPage.po';